X

 Tips on How to Choose a Good Recliner

-• Wear compression socks to avoid any blood circulation issues and try to keep your legs straight rather than bent.
+• Consider wearing compression socks to promote healthy circulation, and try to position your legs as straight as possible rather than keeping them bent.

-At FCI London we stock a wonderful range of beds, recliners and sofa beds aimed to give you an optimal night’s sleep.
-Here are 2 luxurious recliner options we think you’ll love:
+At FCI London, we offer an exceptional selection of beds, recliners and sofa beds designed to provide optimal sleep quality.
+Here are two luxurious recliner options worth considering:

 The Moonrise XL